dupgit/sauvegarde/README.md

 * `sqlite`         (3.7.15)
 * `jansson`        (2.5)    [2.7]

-doxygen (1.6.1) is used to generate code's documentation but is not required to build the project. jansson's library version is quite recent but it compiles nicely and depends on nothing (as far as I know).
+jansson's library version is quite recent but it compiles nicely and depends on nothing (as far as I know).
 Compiling sauvegarde also needs gnutls development files (used by libmicrohttpd).
 Please have a look at .travis.yml file in order to see how to compile dependencies before compiling sauvegarde.